-One obstacle for many parents when it comes to teaching their child about healthy sexuality is what to teach, and when.
-We want to help provide you with an outline of things that you may consider teaching at different age-ranges.
+One obstacle for many parents when it comes to teaching their child about healthy sexual development is what to teach, and when.
+We want to help provide you with an outline of things that you may consider teaching at different age ranges.
 Of course some children are more or less mature than their peers, and you should adjust your talks accordingly.

 For a younger teen (from ages 13 to 15) they may be struggling with the continuation or beginning of puberty.
 Girls mature more quickly and generally earlier than boys, which may cause some confusion or difficulties for both of them.

-At this age, if you haven’t created open communication with them, it may be difficult to talk to them about anything, especially healthy sexuality.
+At this age, if you haven’t created open communication with them, it may be difficult to talk to them about anything, especially healthy sexual development.
 But this topic is important enough that you should put any hesitancy aside and start the conversation about the topics below:

 Continue to support your child’s self-esteem.
 Compliment their whole self.
 Their beauty, intelligence, and talents are all quite tenuous for them right now.
 They need frequent reminders from you about how amazing they really are.

 As they’re changing and growing and experiencing puberty, make sure they know what’s going on with their bodies.
 Teens may not ask questions, so you might need to bring it up with them.

 Peers are extremely influential at this age.
 If your teen hasn’t been taught about the negative aspects of drug and alcohol use, they may not be equipped to make the right choice when that situation arises.
 Also help them understand the connection between substance use and risky sexual behaviors.

 Every family has a value system.
 Now is the time to reinforce your family values and expectations.
 Younger teens often push against these value systems.
 Reminding them of what your values are and why you believe they are important is essential to open communication.
 With that said, be sure to make it safe for them to communicate with you if they choose to go against your values.